Principal Guest Conductor – BBC National Orchestra & Chorus of Wales

 Conductor Emeritus – Orchestra Sinfonica di Milano Giuseppe Verdi

-Forthcoming engagements include return visits to the Los Angeles Philharmonic, Orchestre National de Belgique, Orquesta Nacional de España and Accademia Nazionale di Santa Cecilia as well as debuts with the San Francisco Symphony, Netherlands Radio Philharmonic, Hong Kong Philharmonic, Vancouver Symphony, Royal Philharmonic and NAC Orchestra, Ottawa plus concerts with the orchestras of Komische Oper and Royal Stockholm Opera.
+Last season included return visits to the Los Angeles Philharmonic, Orchestre National de Belgique, Orquesta Nacional de España, Accademia Nazionale di Santa Cecilia, San Francisco Symphony and NAC Orchestra, Ottawa.
+2018/19 sees her debuts with Netherlands Radio Philharmonic, Hong Kong Philharmonic, Royal Philharmonic, Philharmonia Orchestra, Sydney Symphony, and the orchestra of Royal Stockholm Opera.
 Xian Zhang is invited regularly to the London Symphony and Royal Concertgebouw orchestras; recent highlights include her debut with The Cleveland Orchestra and a gala concert with Renée Fleming and the China NCPA Orchestra.

-Zhang frequently returns to conduct in her native China, where she is a regular conductor with the China Philharmonic and Guangzhou Symphony orchestras, among others.
-A champion of Chinese composers, she is a notable exponent of the music of Qigang Chen: this season she conducts Ge Xu (Antiphony) with the Los Angeles Philharmonic and the New Jersey Symphony Orchestra; past performances include Er Huang (China NCPA Orchestra, June 2017), Iris Dévoilée (BBC National Orchestra of Wales, BBC Proms, and China NCPA Orchestra – both in 2015), and the world premiere of Luan Tan with the Hong Kong Philharmonic in spring 2015.
+Xian Zhang is a regular conductor in her native China where, amongst others, she works NCPA Orchestra, China Philharmonic and Guangzhou Symphony Orchestras.
+A champion of Chinese composers, she has conducted Chen Yi’s Ge Xu (Antiphony) with the Los Angeles Philharmonic and the New Jersey Symphony Orchestra, Qigang Chen’s Er Huang (China NCPA Orchestra, June 2017) and Iris Dévoilée (BBC National Orchestra of Wales, BBC Proms, and China NCPA Orchestra – both in 2015).
+She also conducted the world premiere of Qigang Chen’s Luan Tan with the Hong Kong Philharmonic in 2015.

-Working with young talented musicians plays a major part in Zhang’s life.
-She held the position of Artistic Director of the NJO, Dutch Orchestra and Ensemble Academy from 2010 to 2015, and in summer 2015 she made her hugely successful debut with the European Union Youth Orchestra, conducting them in Grafenegg, Amsterdam, Berlin, Rheingau and Bolzano.
-In August 2017 she conducted the Italian Youth Orchestra in a programme of Tchaikovsky and Rachmaninov, and in August 2018 she returns to the Aspen Music Festival.
+Working with young musicians plays a major part in Zhang’s life.
+She held the position of Artistic Director of the NJSO, Dutch Orchestra and Ensemble Academy from 2010 to 2015, and in summer 2015 she made her hugely successful debut with the European Union Youth Orchestra, conducting them in Grafenegg, Amsterdam, Berlin, Rheingau and Bolzano.
+In August 2017 she conducted the Italian Youth Orchestra in a programme of Tchaikovsky and Rachmaninov and returned to Aspen Music Festival in August 2018.

 Born in Dandong, China, Xian Zhang made her professional debut conducting Le nozze di Figaro at the Central Opera House in Beijing at the age of 20.
 She trained at Beijing’s Central Conservatory, earning both her Bachelor and Master of Music degrees, and served one year on its conducting faculty before moving to the United States in 1998.
 She was appointed as the New York Philharmonic’s Assistant Conductor in 2002, subsequently becoming their Associate Conductor and the first holder of the Arturo Toscanini Chair.